29next/developer-docs/docs/apps/guides/dispute-service.md

 Your app can also subscribe to `order.created` and `order.updated` events to receive more detailed order information such as items purchased, fulfillment tracking numbers, and items that have already been refunded.

+Create your webhook after the app is installed using the [webhooksCreate](/docs/api/admin/reference/#tag/webhooks/operation/webhooksCreate) Admin API and pass the `transaction.created, order.created, order.updated` to subscribe to these events.

 #### Step 3 - Dispute service receives transaction dispute